-It's also worth noting that the difficulty some people experience in trying to get pregnant could be one of the primary causes of increased anxiety.
-So even though acupuncture alone isn't going to make someone more fertile, it can help them cope with the variety of emotional challenges throughout the process.
+It's also worth noting that the difficulty some women experience in trying to get pregnant could be one of the primary causes of increased anxiety.
+So even though acupuncture alone isn't going to make women more fertile, it can definitely help cope with the variety of emotional challenges throughout the process.

 Preparing for the Treatment